 There are a wide range of options when it comes to purchasing a car, so we’ve weighed up the pros and cons to help you choose the right option for you.

 There are lots of ways to drive a new car without buying it outright.
 Personal loans, subscriptions and personal contract plans (PCP) are just a few of your options.

 But all of the alternatives mean either renting or borrowing with regular repayments towards the cost of your new car – so managing your money and keeping up with repayments is really important.

 If you get a lease, you don't own the car.
 You won't have to pay a deposit up front and you give the car back at the end of your contract.

-If you take out a personal loan to buy the car, the loan is secured against the car and you must make repayments.
 If you can't make the repayments, it'll negatively impact on your credit record and could lead to County Court Judgement (CCJ).
 A CCJ could allow bailiffs to repossess your possessions to the value of the outstanding finance, but not necessarily the car.

 You can take out a personal loan with a car dealer, bank, building society or perhaps even a peer-to-peer lender.